Motorcycle Engine Build

 Engine Disassembly

-Before you start your disassembling the engine, get a notebook and/or take pictures.
+Before you start your disassembling, get a notebook and/or take lots of pictures.
 If you're a DIY mechanic, you may not be able to work on it day after day, so write down/document everything, especially in what order things came apart.
 (The longer it sits, the more you forget!)

 With the exception of a few specialty tools, you should be able to take your engine apart with basic hand tools.